smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Media Clock/index.md

 # Media Clock
 The media clock is used by media apps to present the current timing information of a playing media item such as a song, podcast, or audiobook.

 The media clock consists of three parts: the progress bar, a current position label and a remaining time label.
-In addition you may want to update the play/pause button icon to reflect the current state of the audio [or the media forward / back buttons](#setting-the-media-forward-back-button-style-rpc-v71) to reflect if it will skip tracks or time.
+In addition, you may want to [update the play/pause button icon](#setting-the-play-pause-button-style-rpc-v50) to reflect the current state of the audio [or the media forward / back buttons](#setting-the-media-forward-back-button-style-rpc-v71) to reflect if it will skip tracks or time.

 !!!
 NOTE
 Ensure your app has an `appType` of media and you are using the media template before implementing this feature.